case-contract-testing/contract-case/README.md

 - [ ] Add context to start and end contract
 - [x] Test harness integration
+  - [ ] Review this and separate into a dedicated module
 - [ ] Provider defined examples
 - [ ] Authentication sources (authentication as a first class citizen)
 - [ ] Modify matchers (eg toString)